 attest and date your scorecard.

 one card into Rick with the game player's names noted with an *;

-the second card into the League box located in the grill room.
+deposit the second card into the League box located in the grill room.

-your score into the GHIN system on the computer located in the Pro
+play.
+You may enter your score on the computer located in the Pro